upcrob/garry/README.md

 ## Building

-This chess program can, in theory, be compiled and run on a beowulf supercomputing cluster supporting MPI (I've only tested it on the Bethel University department's cluster, however).
+This chess program can, in theory, be compiled and run on a Beowulf supercomputing cluster supporting MPI (I've only tested it on the Bethel University department's cluster, however).
 To build an executable, simply run the Makefile.
 Note that the MPI library and C++ compiler are required.

 ## Compilation Options